 - Learn as much as you can about ET.
 You are your own best advocate. - ET is commonly misdiagnosed.
 Make sure your physician is knowledgeable about ET and is actively working with you to control your tremor.
 Our website provides a list of physicians with experience treating ET and other movement disorders. - Don't hide your tremor.
 Talk about it to friends, relatives, and colleagues.
 Creating greater awareness about your tremor can greatly reduce your anxiety and may consequently reduce your tremor.
-Not only will you make yourself more comfortable around others, but they will be more comfortable around you!
+It will make you more comfortable around others, and they will be more comfortable around you!
 The more everyone learns about ET, the faster public awareness will increase.
-Greater awareness will bring attention to ET and facilitate research so additional treatments and a cure can be discovered. - If your child has ET, you may want to meet with his/her teacher(s) to discuss.
-Order the free IETF booklet "Children with Essential Tremor: A guide for parents, teachers and other caring adults" and share it with your child's teacher.
-"Tremor Disorders in Children: A Clinical Discussion" is an IETF booklet you may want to share with your physician. - Find ways to reduce stress and learn some relaxation techniques.
-Anxiety and depression are common in ET.
+Greater awareness will bring attention to ET and facilitate research so additional treatments and a cure can be discovered.